SuperLowLevel/SuperLowLevel.github.io/_posts/activities/2025-12-01-Two-papers-accepted-in-TPAMI.md

 ---
-title:  'Two papers from our team were accepted in IEEE TPAMI'
+title:  'Two papers from our team were accepted in IEEE TPAMI in 2025'
 teser: TPAMI2025.png
 type:  activities
 tag : Paper